pizug/cpi-groovy-examples/basic/README.md

 - multiple headers
 - multiple properties

-It also supports SOAP headers but for clarity, we will look into that later.
+It also supports SOAP headers & attachments but for clarity, we will look into that later.

 ### Changing body